Colorado Springs, The Rockies, United States of America

 Anna Bleasdale (Staff)

 The Broadmoor isn't for everyone.
 If you're looking for an intimate away from it all boutique hotel you're not going to find it here within these historic walls, however, what you will find is a fascinating property surrounded by beautiful scenery within easy reach of Denver and Colorado Springs airports.
 Almost open for a century now, Spencer Penrose's vision is built in to the walls and brought alive in this living breathing luxury property.
-From the movie theatre tucked away screening a new file daily through to the Forbes 5 star spa, the beautifully arranged fresh floral displays and the guest rooms fit for a Princess, this is a unique and unusual property.
+From the movie theater tucked away screening a new file daily through to the Forbes 5 star spa, the beautifully arranged fresh floral displays and the guest rooms fit for a Princess, this is a unique and unusual property.
 You could explore it for a day and not see everything within it's 4 buildings.
 There are books and crannies perfect for curling up in on cosy chairs and sofas and the library looks like it's just stepped out of a Harry Potter film set.
 Despite it's size, the Broadmoor has a real charm about it that flows through it's hallways and also through it's staff.
 Impeccably turned out and smiley and friendly, they seem happy to be there and that is key.
 The hotel's size can be forgiven if you as a guest feels welcome and appreciated and they definitely seem to be able to offer this still.
 For families it's a one stop shop.
 In summer the main pool has a tempting slide, paddle boats drift across the lake and the children's club is sure to keep the children busy from tennis lessons to golf clinics.
 The glorious mountain scenery brings with it 300 days of sunshine a year and a breath taking background.
 The Broadmoor may not be the most intimate of experiences, however, it definitely delivers for a family looking for a relaxed setting with everything on hand, superb service and wonderful food and facilities.
 There's something for everyone here and it's worth an indulgent few days perhaps at the end of a busy itinerary to simply unwind, relax and be pampered.

 Camilla Swift (Staff)